 Learners and teachers should both recognise that “knowing a word” involves a great deal more than the standard dictionary definition.
 For example, a word can have synonyms, associated chunks of language (collocations, idioms etc), different word forms, homophones, homonyms and be polysemic.
 The list goes on.

 7. Connected speech, contractions and schwa are non-existent

-The English language teacher needs to recognise that failing to introduce aspects of connected speech to students will impede their fluency in the long run.
+English language teachers need to recognise that failing to introduce aspects of connected speech to students will impede their fluency in the long run.

 Finally, there is the schwa sound.
 The schwa sound is not just a regular phoneme.
 In fact, it is actually one of the keys to fluency.
 For instance, the vowel sounds in prepositions are reduced to schwa.
 In natural speech, words like “to” and “for” are not usually pronounced as /tuː/ and /fɔːr/, but /tə/ and /fə/.

 Focus - How to go from Intermediate to Advanced English

 Now it’s time to pay heed to the methods and mentality required to take your English to the next level.